comalnik/gentowo/README.md

 # GentOwO
-A simple shell script that replaces
+A simple shell script that replaces gentoo os-release,hostname and issue files with GentOwO files